LeeYiXuan21/ID_ASG1/README.md

 + sugar concert(https://www.youtube.com/embed/6eKv2lqgR-Q)

 ### The features are
-● Introduction of band's history
+1. Introduction of band's history
-● Background of each member
+2. Background of each member
-● Show some songs published
+3. Show some songs published
-● Publicise the band's upcoming shedule
+4. Publicise the band's upcoming shedule
-● Sell merchandise
+5. Sell merchandise
-● Provide links to external resources, such as the band's social media profiles
+6. Provide links to external resources, such as the band's social media profiles

-Feature 1 - allows users to learn about the band's history, by having them read the passage.
++ Feature 1 - allows users to learn about the band's history, by having them read the passage.
-Feature 2 - allows users to learn about each band member, by having them read the passage.
++ Feature 2 - allows users to learn about each band member, by having them read the passage.
-Feature 3 - allow user to listin to some songs they puplish by clicking on the youtube tab.
++ Feature 3 - allow user to listin to some songs they puplish by clicking on the youtube tab.
-Feature 4 - allow users to know their schedule and maybe go support them, by reading through the passaage and clicking a link to buy tickets.
++ Feature 4 - allow users to know their schedule and maybe go support them, by reading through the passaage and clicking a link to buy tickets.
-Feature 5 - allow users to know what merchandise are avaliable and buy them.
++ Feature 5 - allow users to know what merchandise are avaliable and buy them.
-Feature 6 - allow users to get more infomation through the official resources, for example youtube and instagram.
++ Feature 6 - allow users to get more infomation through the official resources, for example youtube and instagram.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+#### In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
--Have latest news of the band
+- Have latest news of the band
--Have all the songs in the webpage
+- Have all the songs in the webpage

 ## Technologies Used:
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.